 Who is a degree apprenticeship for?

-In addition, the degree apprenticeship is expected to strengthen the 'vocational pathway', and support progression from craft and technical roles into management.
-This means that programmes are suitable for those who have completed lower-level apprenticeships but wish to advance their career through further study.
+The degree apprenticeship supports progression from craft and technical roles into management.
+This means that programmes are suitable for those who've completed lower-level apprenticeships but wish to advance their career through further study.

 What can I study?

 As degree apprenticeships are only available in vocational subjects that require a high level of academia, the range of subjects on offer is narrower than with traditional apprenticeships.